 6. Report scams to the FTC

 Any scam calls that you receive should be reported to the Federal Trade Commission (FTC), which fights against fraud and all types of scams to protect your identity.
 Once you submit a report to the FTC, you will receive additional steps based on your unique situation and the scam.
-The FTC will then use the information you share to collaborate with law enforcement to investigate the scam and scammer involved.
+The FTC will then use the information you share to collaborate with law enforcement to investigate the scam and the scammer involved.

-Keep your phone number safe from scammers
+Protect your phone number from scammers

 Scammers can use your phone number for a variety of reasons, including committing fraud, identity theft or hacking into your online accounts.
 Make sure you keep your phone number safe from scammers by placing a lock on your SIM card and securing your online accounts with strong passwords.
 You can generate and store strong, unique passwords by using Keeper Password Manager, which features a built-in password generator.